hestabroo/website/_posts/2025-09-10-gerrymandering.md

 <details>
-  <summary>Full code and method for nerds like me</summary>
+  <summary>Full code and method (for nerds like me)</summary>
   The logic here was more or less the same as "packing", just in reverse (adding, not dropping).
 Because the code is so similar I won't go through each piece of it again.
 Some notable quick changes: Because we are adding not dropping, there's no risk that adding a neighbouring precinct will break <em>internal</em> contiguity - so the check is only on external.
 To minimize problems later on, "branchyness" was also calculated and scored for the <em>remaining</em> geometry.
-Because the area we're working with of a single district is so much smaller, the initial scoring was no longer the bottleneck - therefore only the one top-scored option was dropped.
+Because the single-district area we're working with is so much smaller, the initial scoring was no longer the performance bottleneck - therefore only the one top-scored option was dropped each iteration.
 To save runtime on expensive geometry evaluations in legality checks, some of the objects calculated in the scoring stage were stored and passed for reuse in legality evaluation.<br><br>

   This "cracking" stage did add one complexity of where to <em>start</em> each district.
 I played around with a few options, including initially seeding intentionally difficult areas to try to get them out of the way while more options were available.
 In the end, the addition of the final cleanup step (spoilers) meant the most important thing for the seeds was really just to avoid forcing awkward geometries by seeding in the middle of the map.
-The seeds simply ping-pong from the left and right extremes (later geometries were more awkward if all seeded from the same direction):
+The final seeds simply ping-pong from the left and right extremes (later geometries were more awkward if all seeded from the same direction):

   {% highlight python %}
+def add2district(idx, note):
+    if idx not in _available.index: return
+    _district.append(idx)
+    _available.drop(idx, inplace=True)
+    _illegal.clear()
+    log.append([d, _c, idx, 'added', note])

 target = 0.55  #set this to what min will be in cleanup log = [] #items housed in the log will be of the format [district, iteration, index, "dropped/illegal", note]